 Payments we make to third parties (including clients)

 Prior to actioning any outgoing payment or transaction (whether or not the transaction involves trust account funds and regardless of the amount of the transaction), we reserve the right to:

-In accordance with industry guidelines, for any outgoing payment or transaction of AU$10,000 or above, we will require as a minimum separate telephone verification of all transaction details prior to actioning the transaction.
+In accordance with industry guidelines, for any outgoing payment or transaction of AU$10,000 or above (or equivalent), we will require as a minimum separate telephone verification of all transaction details prior to actioning the transaction.

 Requests for Changes to Contact Details or Payment Information